 the size of the company or organisation you work for

 the demand for the job.

 The starting salary for toolpushers can range from about £45,000 to £55,000 a year.
 With experience they can earn £75,000 to £90,000 a year, sometimes more, especially when working in the Middle East.
 (In addition, employers provide accommodation and food, as well as warm and waterproof clothing.)

-> You do not normally need formal qualifications to do this, but it is useful to have some subjects at National 4 or 5 to start with.
-You might gain SVQs while you are working on the rig.
+You do not normally need formal qualifications to do this, but it is useful to have some subjects at National 4 or 5 to start with.
+You might gain SVQs (SCQF Levels 4-11) while you are working on the rig.

-> - Alternatively, you might be able to enter directly as an assistant driller with an HNC, HND or degree in a relevant engineering subject.
+Alternatively, you might be able to enter directly as an assistant driller with an HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Level 9-10) in a relevant engineering subject.
 For entry to an HNC or HND you normally need 1-2 Highers; for entry to a degree, 4-5 Highers.
 You usually need Maths and at least one science or technological subject at National 5 or Higher.

-> The UK oil and gas industry is located mainly off the east coast of Scotland and England.
+The UK oil and gas industry is located mainly off the east coast of Scotland and England.
 But there are also fields west of Shetland and in the Irish and North Seas.
 The employers in the industry include operating companies (usually oil companies) that hold exploration and production licences, drilling companies with contracts to do drilling work and a wide range of other major contractors and companies offering specialist technical services.
 There is a lot of competition for entry to this job.
 The main recruitment contacts in Scotland are in the Aberdeen area.